digitase/exon-capture-phylo/README.md

 Documentation
 -------------

-Detailed usage information can be found in `exon-capture-phylo_manual.pdf`
+Detailed usage information can be found in `ECP_MANUAL.pdf`

 For additional POD documentation for each Perl script, run: